-If you are searching for spiritual nourishment, you might enjoy one of these offerings that focus on connecting our minds, hearts, bodies and spirits through music and art-- without any dogma.
+If you are searching for spiritual nourishment, you might enjoy one of these offerings that focus on connecting our minds, hearts, bodies and spirits through music, art and contemplation

 Celtic Evensong St. John's Episcopal, Petaluma Candlelit contemplative gatherings of poetry, classical music and community singing from different traditions